Segalmen/openwrt-custom/README.md

 - DSCP class decoding (CS0–CS7, AFxx, EF)
 - Real-time PPS / BPS statistics
 - Sorting and filtering
-- Designed for gaming traffic analysis
+- Designed for analysis of latency-sensitive traffic

 Location in LuCI:
 - **Network → DSCP → Connections**

 This view allows you to:
-- Verify that gaming traffic is correctly marked (CS4 / EF / etc.)
+- Verify that latency-sensitive traffic is correctly marked (CS4 / EF / etc.)
 - Instantly see which servers your console or PC is connected to
 - Validate CAKE DiffServ behavior in real time